Contra Costa STEMI System

 - STEMI Treatment Timeline (PDF)

 A STEMI Receiving Center (SRC) is a hospital designated by Contra Costa County EMS with cardiac capabilities, (cardiac catheterization, laboratory and/or cardiovascular surgery), designed to provide rapid intervention for STEMI patients.

-As of September 8, 2008, the following hospitals have been designated as STEMI Centers in the Contra Costa County EMS STEMI System:
+The following hospitals have been designated as STEMI Centers in the Contra Costa County EMS STEMI System:

 - John Muir Medical Center — Walnut Creek